pbrisbin/pbrisbin.com/posts/2019-02-08-googleemail2_deprecation.md

 This will result in:

-1. An API token to no longer be present in the session post-authentication
+1. The API token no longer being present in the session post-authentication
 1. The `Creds` value seen in `authenticate` to differ

 The following is an example `authenticate` function with the goal of masking